RedbirdHacks/redbirdhacks/README.md

         git merge master

-3. There should be no merge conflicts, if there are something is wrong.
-Find the person who is to blame using Github GUI.
+3. There should be __no__ merge conflicts.
+If there are conflicts, then something is wrong.
+Find the person who is to blame using the Github GUI and resolve the conflicts.

 4. Push the updated production branch to the server